Resources

 Knowing whether a deposition went well is crucial for a number of reasons.
 For one, it can give you an idea of how the opposing attorney views your testimony and whether they believe you to be a credible witness.
 Additionally, if a deposition went bad, it can help you identify areas where you need to improve your testimony or evidence in preparation for trial.
 Furthermore, it can also give you insight into the strength of your case and the likelihood of a favorable outcome.
 Understanding the outcome of a deposition can help you make informed decisions about how to proceed with your legal matter.

-How Do You Know If Your Deposition Went Well?
-And Some Other Signs That Your Deposition Went Well
+How do You Know If Your Deposition Went Well?
+And Some Other Signs that Your Deposition Went Well

 During a deposition, the opposing attorney may give verbal or nonverbal cues that indicate they are satisfied with your testimony.
 These cues can be subtle, so it’s essential to be aware of them and to understand what they may mean.
 Here are a few signs of how do you know if your deposition went well: